bebluke/Docker_Compose/README.md

 # Docker_Compose

 ## Describe
 This is a homework from BDSE DOCKER Class.
+Import dataset into mysql, retreive dataset from mysql using flask, and show dataset in web page using nginx, by buliding a docker compose yaml file to run three containers including mysql, flask, nginx.

 ## Project Structure
 ```